iansw246/remove-unavailable-youtube-video/README.md

 To get started, click on the "Show Playlists" button on the home page.
 Click the login button if the popup appears to login to Google.

+Next, select the region you watch videos in.
+This is required to get an accurate list of unavailable videos because video availability depends on the region.
+In other words, videos are available in some countries but not others.

 A list of playlists will be displayed.
 For each playlist, click on the "Get unavailable videos" button to retrieve all unavailable videos.
 The popup will show a list of unavailable videos and give options to download the list of videos or remove the videos.
-Due to limitations of Youtube, videos that are deleted will have no infromation.
+Due to limitations of Youtube, videos that are deleted will have no information.

 # Details